Spirits in the Forest: Background

 As part of a promotion for the release of their album Spirit, Depeche Mode announced that a contest would be held in which one fan or celebrity would take over Depeche Mode's Facebook page every day for a year.
 A press release stated that winners would post to the band's seven million followers their own "personal anecdotes, videos, concert photos, covers of the band's songs, or other Depeche Mode-related content."
-Celebrities who contributed to the takeover include Trent Reznor, Linkin Park, Tony Hawk, Richard Blade, and Chris Hardwick, as well as Charity: Water.
+Celebrities who contributed to the takeover include Trent Reznor, Tony Hawk, Richard Blade, and Chris Hardwick, as well as Charity: Water.
 From these contest winners, six fans were chosen to be featured in the film.
 The production crew travelled to each of the six fans' hometowns to film, then continued their stories as they journeyed to see the final concert of the Global Spirit Tour, which took place at the Waldbühne in Berlin, Germany.
 In addition to the fans' stories, the film incorporates footage from the final two shows of the Global Spirit Tour, both of which took place at the Waldbühne, on 23 and 25 July 2018.
 The setlist played featured a wide array of songs from throughout their career including multiple from their most recent album, Spirit, as well as songs that haven't been played in over a decade such as "Useless" and "The Things You Said" from Ultra and Music for the Masses.

 In September 2019 it was announced that the film would debut globally for one night only, on 21 November 2019.
 Initially expected to screen at 2400 cinemas worldwide, the number was later revised up to 2800.
 On 29 October 2019, a preview of the film was hosted at the Curzon Mayfair in London, featuring a Q&A session with director Corbijn.
 The six fans who are the main characters of the film were announced as Indra Amarjagal from Mongolia; Daniel Cassús, a Brazilian living in Berlin; Liz Dwyer from the U.S.A.; Christian Flueraru from Romania; Carine Puzenat from Perpignan, France; and Dicken Schrader from Colombia.

 A home release on CD, DVD, and Blu-ray was released on 26 June 2020.
 It is Depeche Mode's eighth live album and continues the tradition of recording and releasing performances from at least one show each tour.
 One week prior to the 26 June 2020 release date, many of the fans followed in the movie filmed an unboxing of the DVD box set for the Depeche Mode YouTube channel.
 The live version of "Cover Me" was released on YouTube on 22 June 2020 to anticipate the upcoming release.
 A livestream of the full concert aired on the LiveNation YouTube channel on 25 June 2020.